ndparker/pyliblinear/README.md

 ## SYSTEM REQUIREMENTS

-You need at least python 2.7 or Python 3 starting with version 3.4.
+You need at least python 2.7 or Python 3.6+.

 You also need a build environment for python C/C++ extensions (i.e. a compiler and the python development files).